Flow Cytometry Simulation: Full System Example with Workflow#

 Step 5: Plot Events and Raw Analog Signals#

-_ = run_record.event_collection.plot(x="forward")
+_ = run_record.event_collection.plot(x="side")

-Distribution of forward
+Distribution of side

 Plot raw analog signals#